MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

 5. Select **Included groups**, and then **Select groups to include**.
 Specify the group you created for Wandera synchronization, and then click **Select** > **OK** > **OK**.
 Select **Save** to complete the group assignment.

 ## Next Steps
-Now that you have configured the Integration, you can start configuring policies, set up advanced conditional access, and view reports in the Wandera admin console.
-To learn more about managing and configuring Wandera, see the [Support Center Getting Started Guide](https://radar.wandera.com/?return_to=https://wandera.force.com/Customer/s/getting-started) in the Wandera documentation.
+Now that you have Wandera integrated with Endpoint Manager, you can now tune your configuration, view reports, and deploy more broadly across your fleet of mobile devices.
+For detailed configuration guides, see the [Support Center Getting Started Guide](https://radar.wandera.com/?return_to=https://wandera.force.com/Customer/s/getting-started) in the Wandera documentation.